-NordVPN uses CyberSec suite while PIA uses MACE feature that acts as ad blocking and anti-malware tools.
+Is NordVPN safe?
+It uses CyberSec suite while PIA uses MACE feature that acts as ad blocking and anti-malware tools.

 Both service providers offer DNS leak protection where you can choose to either enter your own DNS address or use one of the addresses provided by the service provider.

 In terms of kill switch, NordVPN has two of them – one for your connection and another for specific apps on your device.
 Although PIA does not offer an app kill switch, it has its own feature that comes in two modes – Auto and Always.
 Auto mode will block outside traffic while the VPN is on and the Always mode prevents any traffic from leaking while the VPN is off.

 Additionally, NordVPN features 460+ Obfuscated servers for users that require the extra stealth in their internet usage.
 These aren’t just any normal servers; they are an elaborate feature that transforms your VPN app with just a single click.
 When running in Obfuscated mode, you only have access to special Obfuscated servers, some of which even allow you to get past the Great Firewall of China.